stanleynguyen/corolization/README.md

 AI agent to colorize b&w images

-## Motivations
+## Motivation

-Back when we were in high school, there were a lot of shops where you can hire someone to colour old photos of your childhood where cameras had not been as good.
+Back in high school, there were plenty of shops where you could hire someone to colour old photos from your childhood, when cameras had not been as good.
 And do you know that there is a [subreddit](https://www.reddit.com/r/Colorization/) dedicated to colorizing black and white photos.
 It would take an artist quite an amount of time ranging from a few hours to a few days to colorize a b&w photo.

-Imagine if we have the power to instantaneously convert b&w into vibrant, colorful photos.
+Imagine if we had the power to instantaneously convert b&w photographs into vibrant, colorful ones!
 We would be able to breathe life into hundreds of thousands of photos, offering the viewers an more immersive experience looking at those photos from a different era.
 An automated colorizer would also be very useful for other purposes like enhancing/color-correcting photos.

 We aim to produce an automated colorizer using deep learning computer vision techniques to produce colorful images from b&w photos, that look reasonably good with the actual outside world as a benchmark.